Minoru/blog.tty8.org/posts/2012-03-29-full-text-feed-entries-with-hakyll.markdown

 title: Full-text feed entries with Hakyll
 ---

-It's nice when RSS or Atom feed contain full-text posts because people can read them in their favourite reader.
-It was easy to do in my old blog at Blogspot, but with Hakyll it turned out into quite a challenging task.
+It's nice when RSS or Atom feed contain full-text posts because from there people can do whatever they want: aggregate posts to planets, filter them by keywords, after all, just read it in their favourite RSS reader and not on your (possibly ugly) website.
+Creating such a feed was easy at Blogspot, but with Hakyll it turned out to be quite a challenging task.
+In this post I'll provide a howto (with a little bonus for those who took a burden of learning basics of [arrows][arrows]) on the topic.

-Basic code to generate the feed looks like this:
+Let's start with the basic code to generate the feed:

 ```Haskell
 match "feed.rss" $ route idRoute